0xCAF2/calcium-lang/README.md

 prints "Hello, World!".

-Calcium supports primitive statements such as `if`, `for`, `while`, functions, and classes.
+Calcium supports basic statements such as `if`, `for`, `while`, function, and class definition.
 [See here](https://sites.google.com/view/calcium-lang/commands).

-## Python's subset code can be translated to the Calcium code.
+## Python's subset code can be translated to Calcium code.

 [There is a script](https://github.com/0xCAF2/python2calcium) which reads a Python program and generates a JSON array.
 For example,